 A Company Voluntary Arrangement, or CVA, offers an alternative to liquidation if your company could be viable in the future.
 Your appointed insolvency practitioner (IP) will look in detail at the company’s financial situation, and if a return to profitability is possible with a little restructuring and/or cash injection, the CVA route may be recommended over a voluntary liquidation.

-If the situation has become so dire that a forced liquidation is on the cards, there may be no alternative but to close your company.
-This will be a last resort for your IP, however, as their aim is primarily to keep the company going if possible.
+If the financial position of your company has become so serious that a forced liquidation is on the cards, there may be no alternative but to close your company voluntarily through a Creditors' Voluntary Liquidation (CVL).
+This will be a last resort for your IP, however, as their aim is primarily to keep the company going if this is deemed possible.

 Sometimes creditor pressure becomes so overwhelming that directors find it a relief to enter a CVL.
 Unless personal guarantees have been provided for company debt, outstanding monies owed are written off during the process, and creditors are unable to take any further action against you.